Jazz and Culture

 Formerly International Jazz Archives Journal

-Jazz and Culture is an annual publication devoted to publishing cutting-edge research on jazz from multiple perspectives.
+Jazz and Culture (JAC) is a bi-annual publication devoted to publishing cutting-edge research on jazz from multiple perspectives.
 Founded on the principle that both scholars and musicians offer invaluable contributions, the journal juxtaposes groundbreaking work by researchers alongside oral histories and articles written by master artists in the field.
 All methodological approaches are welcome, including ethnomusicology, music theory, and critical and cultural studies.
 The journal particularly encourages work relating to jazz’s international scope.